 What's on offer?

-There are many different kinds of qualification in Scotland.
+There are lots of different types of qualification in Scotland.
 These include:

 - Access courses